sayan112/RoadToFullTimeServiceBased/Dbms/DBMS.md

      **3NF**: It is known as the third normal form.
 A table to be in its third normal form should satisfy the following conditions:
     The table should be in its 2NF i.e. satisfy all the conditions of 2NF.
-    There is no transitive functional dependency of one attribute on any attribute in the same table.
+    There is no transitive  dependency of one attribute on any attribute in the same table.

     (when a non prime attribute  depends on a another non prime attribute its called transitive dependency , its not allowed in 3nf , exaple->
      R(abcd) ab->c , c->d , but here c and d are both non prime 😊